Children taking part in a Treasure Coast summer camp activity

 Best for Art, Creativity, and Project-Based Learning

-- Write in the Middle is one of the better niche picks for middle school writers
+• Write in the Middle is a strong niche option for middle-school writers

 Best for Sports-Focused or High-Energy Families